 - Vehicle lighting violations

-However, every state reserves the right to decide how to categorize traffic offenses.
-So, what might be a secondary offense in one state might be a primary offense in another.
+However, every state reserves the right to categorize traffic offenses.
+So, a secondary offense in one state might be a primary offense in another.

 The penalties for these violations are often minor, ranging from a citation to a small fine.
 So, while you could opt to fight a secondary offense, the time and expense aren’t worth it.